mrc-ide/safir/README.md

     from infection, as opposed to a generic R (recovered) class.
 -   **`Modeling of antibody titre and immunity`**: describes how antibody titre and protection against infection and severe disease is modeled.
+-   **`Differential modeling of infection and vaccine derived NATs`**: is a short description of how to model differential boost/decay of vaccine and infection derived neutralizing antibody titres.

 ## License